 “Work” is in parenthesis for good reason.
-Dr Severinac believes if you do what you love to do, then you will never work a day in your life.
-This can’t be more true for Dr. Severinac when helping a child with a deformity.
-He uses the success of his plastic surgery practice to give his talents to some of the most unfortunate mission babies and children in the world.
+We believe if you do what you love to do, then you will never work a day in your life.
+This can’t be more true when helping a child with a deformity.
+We us our successful plastic surgery practice to give our talents to some of the most unfortunate mission babies and children in the world.

 The Ray of Hope Medical Missions is a not-for-profit foundation that finds these babies and children and bring them to the U.S.A on a one year medical visa to completely reconstruct their deformities.
-They fund raise for travel, find a host family, and arrange free medical and surgical care from Childrens Craniofacial Centers team Dr. Severinac, Dr. Whateley, Dr. Schreck, Dr. Shupe, and Dr. Lugakingira.
-When possible, they are treated with our Children’s Craniofacial Center protocol in 2 to 3 reconstructive operations.
-The care by these doctors, their offices, and local hospitals (Dupont and Parkview Hospitals) are all free of charge.
+They fund raise for travel, find a host family, and arrange for medical and surgical care.
+The surgeries and care provided by our plastic surgeons and other specialists such as Dr. Baron Whateley, DDS,MS (Othodontics), Dr. Stephen Schreck, MD (ENT) and Dr. Mulokozi Lugakingira, DDS (Oral and Maxillofacial Surgery and our local hospitals (Dupont and Parkview Hospitals) are all free of charge.

 Once the reconstructive and medical efforts are complete, the children are returned to Africa to their families but sorely missed by the host families.

-Siriki was a Burkina Faso baby who was 8 pounds at birth and 4 pounds upon his arrival in the US.
+One example is Siriki (see pictures below toward bottom of page).
+He was a Burkina Faso baby who was 8 pounds at birth and 4 pounds upon his arrival in the US.
 The parents hid Siriki from the village witch doctor who wanted to take the him away as they do with such deformities.
 Siriki was located by Ray of Hope Medical Missions and brought to the US.
 After a year of nutritional rehabilitation and another year of reconstruction by Dr. Severinac and his team, Rebecca Ghent, Ray of Hopes Founder and Director, brought Siriki back to the village he came from.
 When she asked the witch doctor what he thought of Siriki now, he said “Now that the God’s have intervened, Siriki is ok”.